If you work from home (or want to start!), you might be wondering how fast your internet speed needs to be in order to do your work.

 Generally speaking, download speed will be faster than upload speed.
-However, you can go for symmetrical bandwidth, which means that upload speeds will be more balanced.
+However, you can also opt for symmetrical bandwidth, which means that upload speeds will be more balanced.

 As a rule, if you will mostly be downloading files to read for work, you need a higher download speed.
 However, if you also upload files (such as videos you create), then you will also want high upload speeds.

-Before you go to try to improve your internet speed, make sure it is really the culprit for slow performance.
+Before you try to improve your internet speed, make sure the internet connection speed is really the culprit for slow performance.
 For example, if everything you do on the computer is slow, then the computer itself might be old and in need of replacement.

-If you frequent only a few websites for work, then ask others at work if they experience the same slowness.
-It could be that those websites have too much demand at peak hours, and can’t keep up with the requests for data.
+If you frequent only a few websites for work, then ask others at work if they experience the same slow speed.
+It could be that those websites have too much demand at peak hours, and the servers cannot keep up with the requests for data.

 In the same way, your internet speed is like your house’s “water pressure”.
 It may be adequate, but too much demand at once will slow the speed down for everyone.

-This is why it is a good idea to plan ahead for your work, so that you are not downloading files when everyone else at home is trying to use the internet as well.
-Barring that, you can try to improve your speed via hardware upgrades or a different medium for internet.
+This is why it is a good idea to plan ahead for your work.
+Arrange your schedule so you are not downloading files when everyone else at home is trying to use the internet.

 There are a few hardware upgrades you can try to improve your internet speed.

-Then, either make sure that your office is close enough to the router, or use a signal booster to get internet from your current office location.
-You can also restart the router to see if that fixes a connection problem.
+Then, make sure that your office is close enough to the router.
+If not, use a signal booster to get internet in your current office location.

-One way to test internet speed in your house is to download the same large file from different rooms, and time each download.
-This gives you an idea of the “slow” rooms in your home.
+One way to test the internet speed in your house is to download the same large file from different rooms.
+Record the time it takes to download the file from each room.

 If you are a business owner, you can deduct these purchases against income for your business.
 For more information on technology for at-home employees, check out my article on technical support for remote workers.